-Without a doubt, a primary responsibility is delivering a technical strategy that is aligned to wider business goals.
+Without a doubt, a primary responsibility is delivering a technical strategy that is aligned with wider business goals.

 Wherever you are, let us lead you through (almost) everything you wanted to know about being a CTO.

-If wondering about that statement and where the CIO fits in, well the very simplistic definition of their respective roles is that the CIO tends to be internal facing, the CTO tends to be externally focused with executive responsibility for the technology, team, and product.
+The very simplistic definition of their respective roles is that the CIO tends to be internally facing and the CTO tends to be externally focused with executive responsibility for the technology, team, and product.

-A deep understanding of tech is a given for any CTO but traditionally that might have been the only expectation, yet in recent times the role has become much more customer-focused and required a significant broadening of the skill set.
+A deep understanding of tech is a given for any CTO, but traditionally that might have been the only expectation.
+Yet in recent times the role has become much more customer-focused and involves a significant broadening of the skill set.

-Successful tech leaders are able to master a range of softer skills such as empathy (absolutely key according to the tech leaders we interview), emotional intelligence, continuous reasoning, and a coaching mindset.
+Successful tech leaders are able to master a range of softer skills such as empathy (absolutely vital according to the tech leaders we interview), emotional intelligence, continuous reasoning, and a coaching mindset.

-You also need to become an influential people manager and understand that people’s problems are no longer ‘other people’s problems because if they’re your team you need to manage them.
+You also need to become an influential people manager and understand that ‘other people’s problems’ are no longer ‘other people’s problems’.
+If the people are your team, their problems are now your problems too — and you need to manage them.

-Communication is absolutely crucial and a failure to communicate effectively is often stated as a significant blocker for some tech leaders and why they fail to achieve the impact they want.
+Communication is crucial and a failure to communicate effectively is often cited as the reason why some tech leaders fail to achieve the impact they want.

-As mentioned, they have to master a range of softer skills that is often primarily focused with around bridging the gap between technical and the non-technical, between the tech team and the market.
+As we said, CTOs have to master an array of softer skills that will enable them to bridge the gap between the technical and the non-technical, between the tech team and the market.

-Chief Technology Officers and the technology team are increasingly expected (and if they’re a half-decent team then they should be demanding) to speak directly with customers and liaising with their own technical teams.
+Chief technology officers and the tech team are increasingly expected (and if they’re a half-decent team, they should be demanding) to speak directly to the customer and to liaise with the customer’s own technical team.

-They have to be open-minded and willing to learn about and try new ideas.
-They certainly shouldn’t be fixed to one particular technology.
-They have to create space to learn and predict market developments and absorb input from team members.
+They have to be open-minded or, in other words, willing to learn about and try new ideas and certainly not be fixed on one particular technology.
+A good tech leader, therefore, must create space to learn and predict market developments and absorb input from team members.

-The Chief Technology Officer needs to mold them into a customer-centric operation, focused on what the market wants ahead of what they think is cool and fun to build.
-Ultimately, the customer remains the most important stakeholder and product development should be driven by a validated, lean start-up learning process, not by the CTO or what the star performers want to build.
+The CTO needs to mould the team into a customer-centric operation, prioritising what the market wants ahead of what they think is cool and fun to build.
+Ultimately, the customer remains the most important stakeholder.
+Product development should be driven by a validated, lean, start-up learning process and not by the tech leader or what the star performers want to create.

-We get that Steve Jobs could build without validation, but hey that’s not the norm and any tech leader must be focused on customer-driven product development.
+We get that Steve Jobs could build without validation, but, hey, that’s not the norm because, as a leader, you must be focused on customer-driven product development.

-And another skill that Jobs mastered was communication, at least his external comms were pretty effective.
-Alas, many CTOs struggle to master or even recognize the importance of clear communication and another familiar tripwire is delegation.
+Of the many skills Jobs mastered, one of the most notable was communication — at least his external comms were pretty effective.
+Alas, many CTOs struggle to master or even recognize the importance of clear communication.

 Sign up for our CTO Academy Newsletter and become a better leader daily.

-There is also a vast difference when operating as CTO in a start-up vs. CTO in a large organization – the former is often bogged down with fire fighting, the latter with managing stakeholders and corporate politics.
+There is also a vast difference between the CTO role in a start-up vs a large organisation.
+The former is often bogged down with fire-fighting while the latter has to deal with stakeholders and corporate politics.

-So we asked CTO Academy Co-Founder Jason Noble to give us some insight about his experiences of what an average day might look like … at least from his recent experience leading fast-growing startups;
+So we asked CTO Academy Co-Founder Jason Noble to give us some insight into what an average day might look like from his recent experience leading fast-growing start-ups.

-1. Hop on the train into Central London and alongside my fellow start-up techies, open up the latest copy of ‘Wired’ – OK, I’m not that hip and don’t view that as a priority, usually, I’m catching up on relevant tech articles I’ve forwarded to the kindle!
+1. Hop on the train into central London and alongside my fellow start-up techies, open up the latest copy of ‘Wired’.
+OK, to be honest, I’m not that hip and don’t view that as a priority.
+Usually, I’m catching up on relevant tech articles I’ve forwarded to the Kindle!

-2. Once in the office I generally start my day by catching up with the operations team, check-up with systems, and making sure everything ticking over OK.
+2. Once in the office the day generally starts with catching up with the operations team, checking up with systems, and making sure everything is ticking over OK.

-Find out if any releases are due today and any problems which need the input of the chief technology officer.
+Next up, find out if any releases are due today and if there are any problems which need the input of the chief technology officer.

-3. Really important element of the modern CTO schedule is liaising with customer services.
-Customers are the no.1 priority — even for the tech team — so it’s important for the Chief technology officer to keep an ear to the ground with market feedback.
+3. Liaise with customer services.
+This is a really important element of the modern CTO schedule.
+Customers are the number one priority — even for the tech team — so it’s important for the chief technology officer to keep an ear to the ground for market feedback.

-4. You want a close relationship with the CEO, it will make your life a lot easier.
+4. Meet with the CEO.
+You want a close relationship with the boss — it will make your life a lot easier.
 Most days will feature some contact with the CEO and being pulled into occasional meetings where your technology insight is needed.

 With more complicated technologies and/or high-value sales, there could be close liaison with the sales team and you might even be brought into the sales process itself.

-Indeed, the CEO is often as much of a challenge as the customer, changes of specification, strategy, timeline being regular spanners that can impact that nice tidy schedule you started the day with.
+The CEO is often as much of a challenge as the customer.
+Changes in specification, strategy and timeline are also regular spanners that can impact that nice tidy schedule you started the day with.

-Bags of other stuff emerges but these have been the key elements in my recent CTO roles.
+Bags of other stuff emerge, but these have been the key elements in my recent CTO roles.

 We’ve already alluded to the fact that your most important relationship as CTO will often be with your CEO.
-It can also be the most fraught as CEOs and CTOs are typically very different types of character and followed very different career paths.
+It can also be the most fraught as CEOs and CTOs are typically very different types of characters and have followed very different career paths.

-It’s wrong to categorize any CEO as typical because they are by their nature supremely individual, but you’ll often find that they are very creative, and visionary but often unrealistic.
-We’re not talking Steve Jobs here but most CEOs will want things done yesterday and will probably not have a strong technology background.
+Of course, it’s not entirely right to categorize any CEO as typical because they are by their nature supremely individual, but you’ll often find that they are very creative and visionary.
+They are also quite often unrealistic.
+We’re not talking Steve Jobs here, but most CEOs will want things done yesterday and will probably not have a strong technology background.

-Always build in elasticity so you can take on last-minute issues and absorb some of the CEO’s idiosyncratic tendencies!
+Always build in elasticity so you can take on eleventh-hour issues and absorb the CEO’s idiosyncratic tendencies!

-Ten years ago, cyber security was some way down the list of CTO priorities, but increasingly today it’s amongst the most prominent.
-Security and particularly a breach, whether internal or external, is a constant source of potential disruption and worse so as CTO you need to make sure you have processes in place to be able to deal with any such breach.
+Ten years ago cyber security was some way down the list of CTO priorities, but increasingly, today it’s amongst the most prominent.
+Security breaches, whether internal or external, are a constant threat.
+As a CTO, you must make sure you have processes in place to deal with them.

-That said, it’s virtually impossible to stop a breach because of the movement of technology, and also that a lot of breaches are done through social engineering.
+That said, it’s virtually impossible to stop a breach because of the movement of technology.
+What makes it even harder is that a lot of breaches are made through social engineering.

-A recent case I personally experienced was where the process helped immediately shut down a problem, which happened when a developer accidentally leaked an API key that gave extra access to systems that users shouldn’t have been able to.
+A recent case I personally experienced was where a developer accidentally leaked an API key that gave users unauthorized access to systems.
+The security measures we had installed immediately picked up the problem and shut it down.

-It was picked up very quickly and everything was shut down, all the API keys were changed and it was confirmed that nobody had actually used that API key whilst it was in the wild for a few minutes.
+All the API keys were changed and we quickly confirmed that nobody had used that particular API key whilst it was in the wild for a few minutes.
 There was no panic because processes were in place.

 It’s something that very few people actually do, though they often say they do.